• Skip to main content

 Response: Two issues here.
 One is paying the pastor while he’s not working.
 The other is the inevitable giving-dip that happens when less people show up.

 First, the not-working issue: My summer break is a working break.
 I take four weeks away from New Song, but during that time I work 10-12 hours a day.
 My break is a writing break.
-During my recent breaks I’ve written The Bible Questions, the I Love Sundays campaign, and a training curriculum for Dynamic Church Planting International.
+During breaks I’ve written The Bible Questions, the I Love Sundays campaign, and a training curriculum for Dynamic Church Planting International.

 My break is a change of routine and what I produce benefits New Song as well as the wider Kingdom.